Education in Gibraltar: Higher education

 On 31 March 2015 the government of Gibraltar announced the adoption of the University of Gibraltar Act and The University of Gibraltar, the first university of the territory, opened in September 2015.

 Previously, all students must study elsewhere at degree level or equivalent and certain non-degree courses.
 The Government of Gibraltar operates a scholarship/grant system to provide funding for students studying in the United Kingdom.
 All Gibraltarian students follow the student loans in the United Kingdom, where they apply for a loan from the Student Loans Company which is then reimbursed in full by the Government of Gibraltar.
+In August 2010, this system was replaced by the direct payment by the government of grants and tuition fees.
+The overwhelming majority of Gibraltarians continue their studies at university level.

 In 2008, there were 224 Gibraltarian students enrolled in British universities, the highest figure to that date.

+From 2021 students are eligible for the UK Turing scheme, with the government of Gibraltar willing to contribute to costs if the placement is a requirement of the university course.

 Teaching

 All teacher-training takes place in British universities and colleges, where students can opt to enrol on a teaching degree or a Post Graduate Certificate of Education (PGCE).
 Students obtaining Qualified Teacher Status (QTS) in any constituent country of the United Kingdom and who have a registration number issued by the DfES (UK) is eligible to teach in Gibraltar.